-5. Rap the School Year
+5. Rap the school year

 What were the biggest events at your school this year?
-Use Lyric Lab to write a rap about the most important events from the school year.
+Use the Week in Rap as inspiration to write a rap about the most important events from the school year.
 If there’s time, you could record the rap and share it with the school.
-Here’s one student example from “Chlocab”:

 Literacy doesn’t just happen in a library.
 Practice literacy skills all over town with this scavenger hunt.
 Analyze billboards, create a guidebook to your town and even educationally eavesdrop.
-See the 16 scavenger hunt assignments now.
+See the 16 scavenger hunt assignments here.

-8. Write a Vocabulary Skit
+8. Write a vocabulary skit

-9. Hold a Math Facts Competition
+9. Hold a math facts competition

-10. Investigate Environmental Changes
+10. Investigate environmental changes